Gulf Arabic Conversational Telephone Speech, Transcripts

 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

-Gulf Arabic Conversational Telephone Speech, Transcripts is a database containing transcripts of 975 Gulf Arabic speakers taking part in spontaneous telephone conversations in Colloquial Gulf Arabic.
-A total of 976 conversation sides are provided (one speaker appears on two distinct calls).
+Gulf Arabic Conversational Telephone Speech, Transcripts is a database developed by Appen Pty Ltd., Sydney, Australia and contains transcripts of roughly 2,800 min of spontaneous telephone conversations in Colloquial Gulf Arabic.
+A total of 976 conversation sides from 975 Gulf Arabic speakers are provided (one speaker appears on two distinct calls).
 The average duration per side is about 5.7 minutes.

 Each transcript file is a tab-delimited flat table, where each line contains information and text for a single contiguous utterance, presented via the following fields:

-- ending time stampe in seconds, in square brackets
+- Ending time stamp in seconds, in square brackets

 Transcript tokens enclosed in single parentheses -- e.g. "(DHk)" -- represent annotation marks for non-speech events or conditions, such as laughter, noise, etc. Multi-token strings within single parentheses involve words in some other language (typically English) or some other Arabic dialect.

 Double parentheses, either with or without tokens enclosed within them -- e.g. "(())", "((word))", or "((word1 word2))" -- represent regions where the transcriber was unable to tell for sure what was said.

 The "consonant skeleton" orthography is intended to reflect common orthographic practice in written Arabic (i.e. Modern Standard Arabic (MSA)), but without being bound strictly by the specific spellings of MSA words.
 That is, there may be novel (dialect-specific) words and changes of consonant quality (hence altered spelling) in words that are cognate between MSA and Gulf Arabic.